alexei-lexx/rmodel/README.md

 **Currently works with MongoDB and SQL databases supported by Sequel.**

-The main thoughts behind it are:
+The main thoughts of it are:

 * let you models be simple and independent of the persistent layer,
 * be able to switch the persistent layer at any moment,